Modere Review 2021: Can You Burn Fat with These Products?

 - Improve muscle tone and body composition

-I love how so many of these companies use the word ‘transformation’ in their marketing.
-When was the last time a product transformed your body?
+Let’s snap back to reality, shall we?
+When was the last time a product truly transformed your body or your life?
 It sounds so promising, but is it reality?
 If something was that transformative, why wouldn’t it be sold everywhere?

-Modere has lots of anecdotes and before and after photos to ‘prove’ the efficacy of the LBS, but as I always say, anecdotes aren’t research, and before and afters can easily be falsified.
+Modere has lots of anecdotes and before and after photos to ‘prove’ the efficacy of their products, but as I always say, anecdotes aren’t research, and before and afters can easily be falsified.
 This happens all the time.

-Funny enough, I’ve actually read these exact papers on collagen for my blog on collagen, and needless to say, they’re of poor methodology, and not too groundbreaking.
+Funny enough, I’ve seen Modere’s research – I actually read the papers while researching my post on collagen, and needless to say, they’re of poor methodology, and not too groundbreaking.
 They’re also sponsored by Modere.
+Shocking.

-The Modere Lean Body System works with three products: Trim, Activate, and Burn.
+The Modere Lean Body System, which is Modere’s weight loss program that ‘helps you burn fat,’ works with three products: Trim, Activate, and Burn.

 Much like Modere’s M3 program, you then get to choose three habits you want to change, out of five options: